Optimal H\"older Continuity and Hitting Probabilities for SPDEs with Rough Fractional Noises: Preliminaries

-for any $\varphi,\psi\in \C_0^\infty([0,T]\times \R)$, where $\mu$ is defined by \eqref{mu}.
-Here $\HH_T$, the completion of $\C_0^\infty([0,T]\times \R)$ with respect to the inner product defined by \eqref{rkhs-w}, is the RKHS of the fBs $W$.
-It can be identified with the homogenous Sobolev space of order $1/2-H$ of functions with values in $L^2(\R)$ (see e.g. \cite{AMN01, DU99, HHLNT15}).
-Nevertheless, we will use another simpler characterization of $\HH_T$, in terms of \eqref{dif-cor} in Lemma \ref{bjq}, which is more suitable in our case:
+Here $\HH_T$, the completion of $\C_0^\infty([0,T]\times \R)$ with respect to the inner product defined by \eqref{rkhs-w1}, is the RKHS of the FBS $W_1$.
+It can be identified with the homogenous Sobolev space of order $1/2-H$ of functions with values in $L^2(\R)$ (see, e.g., \cite{AMN01, HHLNT17(AOP)}).
+Nevertheless, we will use another simpler characterization of $\HH_T$, in terms of \eqref{dif-cor} in Lemma \ref{bjq}, which is more suitable to our case:

 We have the following It\^o isometry.

 \begin{tm} Assume that $\varphi\in \HH_T$.
 Then for any $t\in [0,T]$,

 \end{tm}